What is the manner in which you read an English newspaper?

 I don’t encourage you to place a CTA above-the-fold if your value proposition is complex.
 For uncertain first-time visitors, it won’t make much sense.
 Your CTA placement should depend on your product complexity, among other factors.

-builds a story gives users a good reason to navigate to the bottom of your website.
+Instead, use compelling web content and visuals to encourage users to scroll.
+Interesting information, at the top of the page, that builds a story gives users a good reason to navigate to the bottom of your website.

 For recommendations on compelling below-the-fold design, read this article by Shanelle.